nandajfa/push_swap/README.md

 ### Performance

-* With 3 numbers: 2 instructions
+* With 3 numbers:
-* With 5 numbers: 7-10 instructions
+* With 5 numbers:
-* With 100 numbers: 1084 instructions
+* With 100 numbers:
-* With 500 numbers: 6784 instructions
+* With 500 numbers:

  #### Autor